kstenerud/concise-encoding/ce-structure.md

 Concise Encoding - Structural Specification
 ===========================================

 Concise Encoding is a general purpose, human and machine friendly, compact representation of semi-structured hierarchical data.
+It consists of two parallel and seamlessly convertible data formats: a **binary format** [(Concise Binary Encoding - or CBE)](cbe-specification.md) and a **text format** [(Concise Text Encoding - or CTE)](cte-specification.md).

+The basic premise for the twin formats is that data should be transmitted and stored in the much more efficient binary format, and only converted to/from text on-demand whenever a human needs to be involved (for example modifying data, configuring, debugging, etc).
+In fact, most applications won't even need to concern themselves with the text format at all; a simple standalone command-line tool to convert between CTE and CBE is often enough for a human to examine and modify the CBE data that your application uses.

-This document specifies the structure of Concise Encoding documents and describes all supported data types.
-The [text](cte-specification.md) and [binary](cbe-specification.md) formats (which are 1:1 compatible with each other) are described in separate documents.
+This document describes the structure of Concise Encoding documents and the data types it supports.
+The encoding of the [text (CTE)](cte-specification.md) and [binary (CBE)](cbe-specification.md) formats are described in separate documents.

-Examples in this document are usually given in the [text](cte-specification.md) format for clarity.
+**Note**: The examples in this document are usually given in [CTE format](cte-specification.md) for clarity.